-Our team faithfully believes every team member will bring something new, exciting and unique, whether it is your ideas, insights, experience, know-how, skills or even connections.
-To celebrate such autonomy, you will be expected to work independently, identify new directions, decide the study approaches, set the research tasks and schedule, and communicate with our docents, collaborators and stakeholders.
+Our team believes every team member will bring something new, exciting and unique, whether it is ideas, insights, experience, know-how, skills, or even connections.
+You will be expected to work independently, identify new directions, determine the study approaches, set the research tasks and schedule, and communicate with our docents, collaborators and stakeholders.

-You will also work hand-in-hand with other senior members in grant applications and fund pitching.
+You will also work closely with other senior members on grant applications and fund pitching.

-All in all, we are looking for someone who is exceptionally passionate and care about our seniors in Hong Kong and has a genuine interest in social/participatory/design research on community needs, ageing, and housing.
+All in all, we are looking for someone who is exceptionally passionate about seniors in Hong Kong and has a genuine interest in social/ participatory/ design research on community needs, ageing, and housing.

 Your Duty as Our Team Leader

 + Lead research and consultancy projects to innovate housing solutions for the ageing population with collaborators and industry stakeholders;